 You don't have to.
-The law recognizes "willful" vs. "non-willful' infringement.
+The law recognizes "willful" vs. "non-willful infringement.
 Either can lead to copyright infringement claims.
 Even "innocent" infringement can be actionable (in other words - infringement is infringement).
-The copyright laws in the United States provide for "statutory damages" of $750 to $150,000 per infringement PLUS attorney fees to incentive protection of the artists rights.
-While this may seem like a lot, the law is designed to protect the hard working artist who creates beautiful art and photography with their own financial risk and the "sweat of their brow."
+The copyright laws in the United States provide for "statutory damages" of $750 to $150,000 per infringement PLUS attorney fees to incentive protection of the artist's rights.
+While this may seem like a lot, the law is designed to protect the hard-working artist who creates beautiful art and photography with their own financial risk and to protect the "sweat of their brow."

-If you believe the use of Dr. Elliot McGuckens work is a "fair use" under the copyright laws, please prepare a detailed analysis of the four factors so that we can review.
-Cases are routinely commercial in nature, and typically involve a wholesale theft of my clients photos and images for commercial purposes.
-However, if you believe you are an exception to this rule please provide your detailed analysis, or have your copyright attorney provide same so we can review and discuss.
+If you believe the use of Dr. Elliot McGucken's work is "fair use" under copyright laws, please prepare a detailed analysis of the four fair use factors so that we can review it.
+Cases are routinely commercial in nature, and typically involve a wholesale misappropriation of my client's photos and images for commercial purposes.
+However, if you believe you are an exception to this rule please provide your detailed analysis, or have your copyright attorney provide the same so we can review and discuss.

 3. How much will this cost me to settle?

-We are willing to be reasonable, but we will not be ignored and we will not entertain any offer under $1,000 for the simple fact that it does not take into account statutory infringement numbers, attorney fees (enforcement or pursuit fees), and does not compensate us for our enforcement efforts.
-Each case is evaluated on it merits, and we will review any financial hardships and any honest, good faith mitigating factors.
+We are willing to be reasonable, but we will not be ignored and we will not entertain unreasonable offers for the simple fact that it does not take into account statutory infringement numbers, attorney fees (enforcement or pursuit fees), and do not compensate us for our enforcement efforts or provide any deterrence.
+Each case is evaluated on its merits, and we will review any financial hardships and any honest, good faith mitigating factors.
 However, you must realize McGucken does not market his art as clip art or stock photo photographer.
 This is a fine art photography brand and many companies try to use his photos without permission - because frankly - his photos really spruce up a website.
 We will take into account the type of use, length of use, how many places were the photo(s) at issue used, and other relevant factors.

 4. The business never made money, I will just close it down.

-While you may never had made a penny on the photo, or received no page views, or very little financial monetization, this does not mean you cannot be held liable as an infringer.
-If willful infringement can be shown and properly alleged, we will seek to hold officers and directors of the company PERSONALLY LIABLE for the infringement, meaning, your personal assets are on the line.
-The law is designed to protect artists who are being pilfered by small companies that will "wave the white flag" when busted for photo infringement and threaten to file bankruptcy.
+While you may never had made a penny on the photo, or received no page views, or very little financial monetization, this does not mean you cannot be held PERSONALLY liable as an infringer.
+If willful copyright infringement can be shown and properly alleged, we will seek to hold officers and directors of the company PERSONALLY LIABLE for the infringement, meaning, your personal assets are on the line.
+The law is designed to protect artists who are being pilfered by small and larger companies that will "wave the white flag" when busted for photo infringement and threaten to file bankruptcy.
 Please note, that in egregious cases, a judgment may not be dischargeable in bankruptcy.

 5. I feel like this is extortion or entrapment